Smart2881/byb_project/README.md

-## Hi, Here's my mini Image 🏠 Processing Project:
+## Hi, Here's my Image 🖼 Processing Project...hope its an useful guide for similar Image processing projects.

-### For the project followed these steps:
+### For this project have followed below steps:
 * Imported all the relevant libraries and tools.
 * Load the MNIST dataset.
 Used a library 🧾 such as scikit-learn to access the dataset (from sklearn.datasets import load_digits).
 * Reshaped the image and plotted to show trainined images.